Libre-TrainSim/lts-docs/docs/manual/editor/07-rail-logic.md

 # Rail Logic

+!!! note "Docs merging note"
+    Feels like a good reference article.
+Less so in a step by step guide though.
+Language and content not verified.
+Screenshots outdated.
+    I feel like we should also present all the different signalling systems on another page.

 ## Basics
 Why are signals, train stations, speed limits, and contact points handled in one article?
 Because technically they are very similar, and work all same.